India: Kolkata rape reawakens rage over threats to women – DW – 08/23/2024

 The Verma Committee also recommended that police should be trained to deal with sexual offenses appropriately.

-"Right from childhood years, children ought to be sensitised to respect women, a Supreme Court judge noted in 2017, noting that gender equality "should be made a part of the school curriculum."
+"Right from childhood years, children ought to be sensitized to respect women," a Supreme Court judge noted in 2017, noting that gender equality "should be made a part of the school curriculum."

 In 2013, the Indian government also created the Nirbhaya Fund, which could be used for providing infrastructure to ensure women's safety in public spaces, setting up helplines, and providing survivors of sexual violence with medical and legal aid.